Pitchstep/web/README.md

-# 1.0.0 DOWNTIME
+# 1.0.0 PREVIEW
 ## MAJOR UPDATE
-The 1.0.0 update is on its way!
-The website is currently experiencing downtime while I work on the update.
-Don't worry!
-I'll let you know what happens right here!

-### No downtime info available yet.
+The 1.0.0 update is VERY SOON here!
+Check it outie now on sith14.fun!